The Museum will be Closed October 25th to November 6th for Vacation.

 Antique Cameras their Users and their place in History

 Located in Staunton in Western Central Virginia The Camera Heritage Museum houses a unique collection of antique cameras dating from the 19th century to modern times.
 They often have both a historical significance and a provenance that is interesting to all.
-There are not any open camera museums in the USA since collections are often private.
 We have opened this collection to the public so that everyone has an opportunity to view these historical treasures.
 You will find samples of many of the different kinds of cameras which the museum exhibits in the galleries listed above.
 We are in the process of adding the stories of these cameras and their photographers.
 If you do not find information that you are looking for we may be listing it any day now.

 Board of Directors